Back to: LINQ Tutorial For Beginners and Professionals

 What is LINQ Distinct Method in C#?

-The one and only difference between these two methods is the second overloaded version take an IEqualityComparer as an input parameter which means the Distinct Method can also be used with Comparer also.
-If this is not clear at the moment, don’t worry we will cover the use of the Comparer in this article also.
+The only difference between these two methods is that the second overloaded version takes an IEqualityComparer as an input parameter, which means the Distinct Method can also be used with Comparer.

-Here we have an integer collection that contains duplicate integer values.
-Our requirement is to remove the duplicate values and return only the distinct values as shown below.
+Here, we have an integer collection that contains duplicate integer values.
+We are required to remove the duplicate values and return only the distinct ones, as shown below.

-The following example shows how to get the distinct integer values from the data source using both Method and Mixed syntax using LINQ Distinct Extension Method.
-In Query Syntax, there is no such operator call distinct, so we need to use both Query and Method syntax to achieve the same.
+The following example shows how to get the distinct integer values from the data source using both Method and Mixed syntax using the LINQ Distinct Extension Method.
+No such operator called distinct is available in Query Syntax, so we need to use both Query and Method syntax to achieve the same.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { List<int> intCollection = new List<int>() { 1,2,3,2,3,4,4,5,6,3,4,5 }; //Using Method Syntax var MS = intCollection.Distinct(); //Using Query Syntax var QS = (from num in intCollection select num).Distinct(); foreach (var item in MS) { Console.WriteLine(item); } Console.ReadKey(); } } }